rust-lang/rfcs/text/3349-mixed-utf8-literals.md

 # Summary
 [summary]: #summary

-Allow the exact same characters and escape codes in `"…"` and `b"…"` literals.
+Relax the restrictions on which escape codes are allowed in string, char, and byte literals.

+Most importantly, this means we accept the exact same characters and escape codes in `"…"` and `b"…"` literals.
 That is:

 - Allow unicode characters, including `\u{…}` escape codes, in byte string literals.
 E.g. `b"hello\xff我叫\u{1F980}"`
 - Also allow non-ASCII `\x…` escape codes in regular string literals, as long as they are valid UTF-8.
 E.g. `"\xf0\x9f\xa6\x80"`